waspcojp/napier/README.md

 ## demo site

-I made a [demo site](https://www.napier-net.com), so you can try it without setting up a server.
+We've created a [demo site](https://www.napier-net.com), so you can try it without setting up a server.

 You can try it by starting the client after accessing the site and registering as a user.